PROFILE - Grade 11

 2) only B is true

-3) both statements are true
+3) both statements are correct

 4) both judgments are wrong